 - Like the related Atkins Diet products, such as cookbooks, shakes and bars

-Check with your doctor or health care provider before starting any weight-loss diet, especially if you have any health conditions, such as diabetes or kidney disease.
+Check with your health care provider before starting any weight-loss diet, especially if you have any health conditions, such as diabetes.

-The Atkins Diet holds that eating too many carbohydrates — especially sugar, white flour and other refined carbs — leads to blood sugar imbalances, weight gain and cardiovascular problems.
-To that end, the Atkins Diet restricts carbohydrates and encourages eating more protein and fat.
-However, the Atkins Diet says it is not a high-protein diet.
+The Atkins Diet holds that eating too many carbs — especially sugar, white flour and other refined carbs — leads to many issues.
+The Atkins Diet says that it leads to blood sugar imbalances, weight gain and heart problems.
+To that end, the Atkins Diet limits carbs.
+The Atkins Diet encourages eating more protein and fat.
+But the Atkins Diet says it's not a high-protein diet.

-Like many diet plans, the Atkins Diet continues to evolve.
-It now encourages eating more high-fiber vegetables, accommodates vegetarian and vegan needs, and addresses health problems that may arise when initially starting a low-carb diet.
+Like many diet plans, the Atkins Diet keeps changing.
+It now encourages eating more high-fiber vegetables and has included changes to meet vegetarian and vegan needs.
+It also addresses health problems that may come up when first starting a low-carb diet.

 The Atkins Diet doesn't require calorie counting or portion control.
-It does require you to track your carbs, though.
-It uses a system called net carbs, which is the total carbohydrate content of an item minus its fiber content.
-For example, a half-cup of raw broccoli has 2.3 grams of total carbs and 1.3 grams of fiber, putting its net carb value at 1 gram.
+You do need to track your carbs, though.
+It uses a system called net carbs.
+Net carbs is the total carbohydrate content of an item minus its fiber content.
+For example, a half-cup (4 ounces) of raw broccoli has 2.3 grams of total carbs and 1.3 grams of fiber.
+This puts its net carb value at 1 gram.

 The Atkins Diet has four phases.
 Depending on your weight-loss goals, you can start at any of the first three phases.

 - Phase 2: Balancing.
-In this phase, you continue to eat a minimum of 12-15 grams of net carbs as foundation vegetables.
-You also continue to avoid foods with added sugar.
-You can slowly add back in some nutrient-rich carbs, such as more vegetables and berries, nuts and seeds, as you continue to lose weight.
+In this phase, you keep eating a minimum of 12 to 15 grams of net carbs as foundation vegetables.
+You also keep avoiding foods with added sugar.
+You can slowly add back in some carbs that are high in nutrients, such as more vegetables and berries, nuts, and seeds, as you keep losing weight.
 You stay in this phase until you're about 10 pounds (4.5 kilograms) from your goal weight.

 - Phase 3: Pre-maintenance.
-In this phase, you continue to gradually increase the range of foods you can eat, including fruits, starchy vegetables and whole grains.
-You can add about 10 grams of carbs to your diet each week, but you must cut back if your weight loss stops.
-You stay in this phase until you reach your weight goal.
+In this phase, you slowly keep increasing the range of foods you can eat, including fruits, starchy vegetables and whole grains.
+You can add about 10 grams of carbs to your diet each week.
+But you must cut back if your weight loss stops.
+You stay in this phase until you reach your goal weight.

 - Phase 4: Lifetime maintenance.
-You move into this phase when you reach your goal weight, and then you continue this way of eating for life.
+You move into this phase when you reach your goal weight.
+Then you keep on with this way of eating for life.